 Now of course none of these ways that I have mentioned that we image God rules out the possibility that we are wholly or partly non-physical beings; but it doesn’t imply it either.
 The fact that we have been created in the image of God is perfectly compatible with the claim that we are wholly physical beings.
 Indeed, there is nothing in the doctrine of the imago Dei, rightly understood, that entails a dualist view of human nature.

 But even if neither the doctrine of the incarnation nor the doctrine of humanity as reflecting the imago Dei require that we be at least partially non-physical beings, what about the issue of life after death?
-I’ll address that third challenge to a Christian physicalism tomorrow.
+I’ll address that third challenge to a Christian physicalism in Part 2.